Blakedown: Road and rail

 In ancient times the Roman road between Droitwich and Greensforge ran just east of Blakedown and later developed into a saltway supplying the West Midlands.
 Another road linking Kidderminster to Birmingham was made a turnpike in 1753, and a toll house was built above Blakedown Pool at the junction with the Belbroughton Road.
-A milestone from this era with an 1807 metal plate still exists on the first bend coming into the village from Kidderminster.
+A milestone from this era with an 1807 metal plate still exists in the dip of the road.
 The toll house income dwindled with the coming of the railway and the building was eventually replaced with a shop.
 One source of financial loss was Samuel Bradley, the owner of Spring Brook Forge, who made a short cut from Forge Lane to the station in order to avoid paying dues on his goods.
 Planted with trees, it is still known as The Avenue.

 The Oxford, Worcester and Wolverhampton Railway opened a station at the edge of the village in 1853 on land made available by the Squire of Harborough Hall.
 Originally it was named Churchill, then Churchill and Blakedown following the amalgamation of the two parishes.
 Now it is known simply as Blakedown railway station.
 In the station yard there still remain the single storey cottages built at the time for railway workers.
 The original viaduct over the wide valley of Wannerton Brook was built on wooden trestles.
 In 1885 what was by then the Great Western Railway replaced it with a parallel blue brick viaduct, although the red brick abutments of the old structure can still be seen on either side of the valley.
 The station was situated on Mill Lane, where level crossing gates were operated from a signal box.
 After that became redundant, it was acquired by the Churchill and Blakedown Historical Society for their headquarters and in 2016 was shifted across the road to a site adjoining the station.